4 Reasons to Take The Great Kindness Challenge

 Dive Into Social-Emotional Learning

-Incorporating social-emotional learning initiatives in your school can be overwhelming.
+Incorporating social and emotional learning initiatives in your school can be overwhelming.
 Where do you start?
 How do you balance SEL with core academic objectives?
-The Great Kindness Challenge is an excellent activity for any learning community, no matter where you are on your social-emotional journey.
-Learn more about social emotional learning in this guide to building SEL into the school day.
+The Great Kindness Challenge is an excellent activity for any learning community, no matter where you are on your social and emotional journey.
+Learn more about social and emotional learning in this guide to building SEL into the school day.
 Then, start incorporating it into your school day by signing up for the Great Kindness Challenge!